cvut/javascript/README.md

 }
 ```

-Commenting out entire blocks of code _should be avoided entirely_, that's why you have version control systems in place!
+Commenting out entire blocks of code _should be avoided entirely_, that’s why you have version control systems in place!

 ## Variable Naming

-Variables must have meaningful names so that you don't have to resort to commenting what a piece of functionality does.
+Variables must have meaningful names so that you don’t have to resort to commenting what a piece of functionality does.
 Instead, try to be expressive while succinct, and use meaningful variable names.

 ##### Bad